 - ‘Produce of’ – all significant ingredients are from that country and virtually all processing occurred in that country

-- download the Country of origin claims and the Australian Consumer Law guide.
+You can also download the ACCC's Country of origin claims and the Australian Consumer Law guide.